 |Governance score percentile||4|

 We're not expecting Alibaba to pay a dividend over the next 12 months.
 However, you can browse other dividend-paying shares in our guide.

 You may also wish to consider:

 Beta is a measure of a share's volatility in relation to the market.
-The market (NYSE average) beta is 1, while Alibaba's is 1.5582.
-This would suggest that Alibaba's shares are more volatile than the average for this exchange and represent, relatively-speaking, a higher risk (but potentially also market-beating returns).
+The market (NYSE average) beta is 1, while Alibaba's is 0.8041.
+This would suggest that Alibaba's shares are less volatile than average (for this exchange).

 To put Alibaba's beta into context you can compare it against those of similar companies.